 Importance of OR to ICU handoffs

 A patient’s transfer from the OR to the ICU is a transition during which information can easily be lost or distorted, leading to errors and preventable harm.
 There are studies to support handoff standardization through the use of checklist and/or algorithms in the cardiac OR to the cardiac ICU, especially for pediatric patients.
-We are working to figure out how to implement a similar process for mixed surgical populations.
+We have been working to figure out how to implement a similar process for mixed surgical populations.

 The study started in July 2014.
 The study is using an “opt out” approach for observations, and an “opt in” approach for interviews and focus groups.
-Focus groups, interviews and simulation sessions will occur during non-clinical duties, and participants will be compensated for their time.